department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-inside.md

 ### Can I get disability compensation from VA?

-Yes, if you have 1 or more health problems believed to be caused by Agent Orange **and** you served in:
+Yes, if you have 1 or more health problems linked to Agent Orange **and** you served in:

 - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975 OR